SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudTrailTrailDataResource.md

 ## SYNOPSIS
 Adds an AWS::CloudTrail::Trail.DataResource resource property to the template.
 The Amazon S3 buckets or AWS Lambda functions that you specify in your event selectors for your trail to log data events.
-Data events provide insight into the resource operations performed on or within a resource itself.
+Data events provide information about the resource operations performed on or within a resource itself.
 These are also known as data plane operations.
 You can specify up to 250 data resources for a trail.